TableTechDeveloper/ca-final-fullstack-app-part-A/README.md

 Game Event Creation:

-- Search and select the prerferred game from the BoardGameGeek API
+- Search and select the preferred game from the BoardGameGeek API
 - Specify game, time, location, player minimum and maximum count
 - Save the game event as a draft before publishing it for viewing